avcoder/cs2025/README.md

 # CircuitStream 2025
 All Slideshow Units

-- To view, open lesson in VS Code, and Go Live
+- To view, open lesson folder in VS Code, and Go Live